bottkars/bottkars.github.io/_posts/2019-08-16-azurestack-loves-concourse.md

 # Use [Concourse CI](https://concourse-ci.org/) to Automate AzureStack - Chapter 1

-This Chapter will focus on getting a base Concourse System Setup on Docker and create and run a basic test pipeline
+This Chapter will focus on getting a base Concourse System Setup on Docker and create and run a basic test pipeline to get az-cli up and running

 This is the base for the upcoming chapters where we create Customized Tasks and Jobs to do cull Stuff with AzureStack